 Before proving this result we must note an interesting and open question:

-\begin{question} Those two lemmas together with the branches lemma give some necessary conditions in order to be approximable by a sequence of dynamical systems of spheres.
+\begin{question} The Annuli Lemma together with the Branches Lemma give some necessary conditions in order to be approximable by a sequence of dynamical systems of spheres.
 But are they sufficient conditions? \end{question}

 The rest of this section is dedicated to the proof of this lemma.